Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents' accessibility to transport is limited, with an average distance of 982 meters to the nearest stop.
-Service frequency averages 75 trips per day, which equates to approximately 6 weekly trips per individual stop.
+Across all routes, the service frequency averages 75 trips per day, which equates to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport